fredeerock/diamonds/README.md

 - [x] fix controller so it has split view (Derick)

 ## Technical Description
-Each tap causes up to 10 entries from a csv to be joined into a single piece of text.
-Just one 3 sentence phrase is markoved together from this single piece of text is outputted to a queue ready to be viewed on the poet's controller screen.
+A seed poem or "score" is presented to an audience.
+Audience members tap words from a score.
+These words are matched up with up to 10 entries from a csv to be joined into a single piece of text.
+Just one 3 sentence phrase is markoved together from this single piece of text and is outputted to a queue ready to be viewed on the poet's controller screen.
 The poet clicks a next phrase button to see more availabe options.
 When the poet taps a phrae it gets sent to a theater view.

 ## User Interaction 1.0